Bulls vs. 76ers Player Props Betting Odds

 |3PM

-- Harris has averaged 3.0 assists per game this season, 0.5 less than his prop bet on Saturday (3.5).
+- Maxey collects 6.5 assists per game, the same as his prop bet on Tuesday.

 Not all offers available in all states, please visit FanDuel for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.